Equidistribution in Families of Abelian Varieties and Uniformity: Proof of Theorem

-We set $h_\iota(x) = h_{\overline{\caO}(1)}(\iota(x))$ for each closed point $x \in A$.
-We first note a comparison between the asymptotic ``height'' $\hhat_\iota$ and the ordinary projective height $h_\iota$.
+We first note a comparison between the asymptotic ``height'' $\hhat$ and the ordinary projective height $h$.
 This comparison is in fact well-known and could be derived from the explicit estimates in \cite{Zarhin1972}, whose proof involves Mumford's algebraic theta functions \cite{Mumford1966a,Mumford1967}.
-A more geometric proof has been given by Dimitrov, Gao, and Habegger \cite{Dimitrov2020} recently, and their result is recalled here because it immediately fits our needs.
-To state it, we choose an arbitrary immersion $\kappa: S \hookrightarrow \IP^{M}$ of the base $S$ and set $h_\kappa(x) =h_{\overline{\caO}(1)}(\kappa(x))$.
+A general result, applicable beyond families of abelian varieties, was provided by Silverman \cite{Silverman1987}.
+We state our own version here, which does not require that $\iota^\ast \caO(1)|_A$ is symmetric. \begin{lemma} There exist constants $c_{14},c_{15}>0$ such that